vyls/AWS-CLI-Security-Group-Modification/README.md

 After that, you can use these script both on Linux via Bash Shell or Windows via PowerShell.

+I attach the sample of whitelist.txt file, change that with your security group ID, port, and subnet/CIDR

 Windows PowerShell Example to Add AWS Ingress/Inbound Security Group:
 Open PowerShell > Go to your directory file that store whitelist_aws_security_group.ps1 script Execute whitelist_aws_security_group.ps1 then press Enter